netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/gcp-free-tier-image-26.png)

-    > If automation script fails don't create project with same name .
-Instead Go to **"Section F - Delete deployment Steps"** at page end and retry the script after successful deletion
+    > If automation script fails don't delete and create project with same name .
+Instead Go to "2nd Step of Section F - Delete deployment Steps" at page end and retry from this step script after successful deletion

 1. Once GCP Infrastructure is up with automated script. we have to initialise NFS Storage for ADM